- Sample Itinerary

 We could tell we were in good hands from our initial contact with your office.
 Tammy answered our many questions and supplied us a detailed packing list so we were well prepared.
 The bike trip was something else.
 How do you top the views out there combined with the riding each day.
 Great food, great guides and a fun group of people.
 The entire experience from beginning to end was outstanding.
 Please use us as a reference anytime!
 Becca & Mike

-Glen Canyon and the Maze offer the biking enthusiast mile after mile of invigorating terrain and stunning scenery.
-Views from Bagpipe Butte Overlook or the Panorama Point can be surreal, extending as far as the San Juan’s in Southern Colorado.
+Canyonlands offer the biking enthusiast mile after mile of invigorating terrain and stunning scenery.
+Views from Bagpipe Butte or the Maze Overlook give the sensation of being on top of the world.
 After four days of biking in this remote region of Southern Utah, you may choose not to go back home.

 One of the advantages of a bike trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups in the area.
-With that being said, it is important to know that flexibility is limited a bit by NPS assigned campsites.
-What you should come prepared for is 15-30 miles of riding per day with the option for additional activity when appropriate.
-This typical itinerary illustrates a bike trip through the Orange Cliffs unit of Glen Canyon National Recreation Area.
+This typical itinerary illustrates a bike trip through the Maze District.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!